You’ve completed what you think is the hard work by assessing and diagnosing the problem your patient has presented with.

 Your invitation to say “No” can bring down barriers and allow for beneficial communication.
 So aim to get it early in the management phase when you present your plan.

 Give your patient the right to say “No” from the outset so that the negotiating environment becomes more constructive and collaborative.
 By allowing them to tell you what they don’t like about your plan from the outset, you fulfil their need to stay in control.
-Control is something that those in the health system of feel as if they lose.
+Control is something that those in the health system often feel as if they lose.

 Voss suggest that those who fear a “No” response, become the hostage of “Yes”.
 It puts pressure on you and your patient.